Sick of Being Unemployed? The health issues of out of work men and how support services are failing to address them

-It is well established that unemployment has a harmful effect on an individual’s health.
-Whilst both men and women are effected by this, there is evidence to suggest that men are more likely to suffer adverse health consequences, especially in the early stages of being unemployed.
-Poor health is not only outcome of unemployment for men, but it is also a barrier to returning to and staying in work.
-Employment services in the UK appear to have made few efforts to address this issue, despite potential capacity within the Work Programme to provide specialist health support.
-As unemployed men are less likely to access health services, new ways to support the health needs of this group are urgently needed.
+Not only is poor health a potential outcome of unemployment for men, but it is also a barrier to returning to and staying in work.
+Employment services in the UK have not fully addressed this , despite potential within the Work Programme to provide specialist health support.
+The report recommends that as unemployed men are less likely to access health services, new ways to support the health needs of this group are urgently needed if both health and unemployment outcomes are to improve.